KeyboardKit/website/collections/_posts/2025/2025-08-17-keyboardkit-9-8.md

 ## ✨ Callout Action Improvements

 `Callouts.Actions` can now be initialized with both actions and characters, to simplify creating a mix.

-## 🔧 Performance Improvements

-KeyboardKit Pro's new layout engine has improved layout performance, which should lead to better typing experience due to less lag and faster calculations.

-Although the improved performance of the underlying input sets affects the old layout services, the full improvement will only be activated when using the `.keyboardLayout` view modifier.

-To activate the new layout engine, just use the `.keyboardLayout` view modifier.
-You can apply it and return `$0.standardLayout(for:)` to use a standard layout, or apply further customizations if needed.

 ## 📦 Renamings